-Andrzej Bartosinski1, Pawel Bodera1, Wanda Stankiewicz1
+Andrzej Bartosinski, Pawel Bodera, Wanda Stankiewicz

-1Department of Microwave Safety, Military Institute of Hygiene and Epidemiology, 4Kozielska Str., Warszawa, Poland Corresponding Author: Andrzej Bartosinski
+Department of Microwave Safety, Military Institute of Hygiene and Epidemiology, 4 Kozielska Str., Warszawa, Poland

-ABSTRACT: Hemoencephalography (HEG), noninvasive brain imaging which is used to measure local changes in hemoglobin concentrations and spatial image reconstruction.
+Abstract: Hemoencephalography (HEG), noninvasive brain imaging which is used to measure local changes in hemoglobin concentrations and spatial image reconstruction.
 The resolution of HEG, may be complementary to other imaging methods based on the hemodynamic response such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET).
 This method can be used for imaging activation and functional connectivity in the prefrontal cortex of healthy subjects during the demonstration of colorful words (in the proper meaning) in the Stroop test.
 A form of neurofeedback named hemoencephalography (HEG), using HEG, may improve the brain function by training the subject to increase blood flow in the prefrontal cortex (PFC).
 Neurofeedback is an effective tool for self-regulation, useful for achieving better self-knowledge and enhanced cognitive skills.
 Visual evoked potentials (VEP) are the brain's responses to visual stimuli displayed on a computer screen, such as a reversing checkerboard pattern, color pictures or words.
 Analysis were prepared using LORETA software for EEG.
 Oxygenated and deoxygenated arterial blood levels before (BEF) and after (AFT) HEG session were presented.

-Keywords: hemoencephalograph (HEG), neurofeedback, visual evoked potentials (VEP).
+Keywords: hemoencephalograph (HEG), neurofeedback, visual evoked potentials (VEP). \\\\\

-Date of Submission: 05-12-2017
+Date of Submission: 28-12-2017

-Date of acceptance: 26-12-2017
+Date of Submission: 28-12-2017 Date of acceptance: 11-01-2018

-Introduction I.
+I. Introduction

 Hemoencephalography (HEG), which is used to measure local changes in hemoglobin concentrations and spatial image reconstruction (diffuse optical tomography), is a developing technology for noninvasive brain imaging with a growing use in research and clinical practice.
 HEG is a novel imaging technique to measure changes in regional blood oxygenation and flow caused by neuronal activity.
 This method detects hemodynamic modulation as an indirect measure of neuronal activity with several unique features whose capabilities have not yet been fully explored.
 An excellent temporal resolution of HEG, may be complementary to other imaging methods based on the hemodynamic response such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET).
 In the present study, we have explored the feasibility of using HEG technology (hemoencephalography) for image activation and functional connectivity in the prefrontal cortex of healthy subjects during the demonstration of colorful words (in the proper meaning) in the Stroop test.

 We tested HEG as a quick and simple device placement on head and demanding short recording time to evaluate the level of stress.
 We were interested in the macro consequences of the stress response [1].